portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   - **Container release information (container pick-up from the terminal or depot)**
     - Request parameters: container number, full/empty indicator
-    - Data included in the response: container number, full/empty indicator, name of the container terminal or depot, status (pending, authorised, exited,...)...
+    - Data included in the response: container number, full/empty indicator, name of the container terminal or depot, status (pending, authorised, exited, ...)...

   - **Container acceptance information (container delivery from the terminal or depot)**
     - Request parameters: container number, full/empty indicator
-    - Data included in the response: container number, full/empty indicator, name of the container terminal or depot, status (pending, authorised, entered,...)...
+    - Data included in the response: container number, full/empty indicator, name of the container terminal or depot, status (pending, authorised, entered, ...)...

 - **Approach instructions**